For interactive plots: install ipympl with `pip install ipympl` and uncomment

 The components of the velocity vector seem noisier than the components of the position vector.
 This is expected, since we are deriving the velocity using differences in position (which is somewhat noisy), over small stepsizes.
 More specifically, we use numpy’s gradient implementation, which uses second order central differences.

-We can also visualise the speed, as the norm of the velocity vector:
+We can also visualise the speed, as the magnitude (norm) of the velocity vector:

 fig, axes = plt.subplots(3, 1, sharex=True, sharey=True)

-# compute the norm of the velocity vector for one mouse
+# compute the magnitude of the velocity vector for one mouse

 # plot speed against time